QMENTA/qmenta-sdk-tool-maker-example/README.md

 > In order to add tools to the [QMENTA platform](https://platform.qmenta.com/) you need to have **developer privileges**.
 If you are interested in this feature, please contact us at info@qmenta.com.

+Here you can find an example of:

+- Template tool: What is created by the Tool Maker automatically (qmenta-sdk-lib==1.16.1.dev3435)
+- Simple tool 1: first example tool.
+- Simple tool 2: second example tool

 ## Contents
 ### Dockerfile